Guntur: Economy

-The GDP per capita of Guntur City is USD $8,786.
+The GDP per capita of Guntur City is US$8,786.

 Guntur forms a part of the East Coast Economic Corridor.
 Due to its status as the district capital and part of the state capital region, Guntur houses many state offices and agencies, including the headquarters of the Agricultural Marketing Department, the Tobacco Board and the Spices Board.

 India is the world's biggest exporter of chillies and much of this is grown around Guntur.
 The city's Agriculture Market Committee Market Yard in Guntur is the largest chilli yard in Asia; in 2023, its sales exceeded sales ₹10000 crore during that year's trading season.
 There are also several spinning mills on the outskirts of the city.

 Culture

 Residents of Guntur are referred as Gunturians.
 Cultural events with focus on literature and poetry are regularly organised.
+A vibrant Arts festival called Amaravathi Chitrakala Veedhi is organized in the city during the month of August in 2026.
 Venkateswara Vignana Mandiram and Annamaiah Kalavedika are popular venues for cultural programs.
 In 2021, a new venue called Gurram Jashua Kala Pranganam was being constructed.
 The city observes many festivals such as Rama Navami, Hanuman Jayanthi, Maha Shivaratri, Vinayaka Chavithi, Vijaya Dasami, Deepawali, Holi, Ugadi, Eid, Krishnastami, Christmas, Karthika Pournami.